hicolour/env/README.md

 # Env!

-Quick, convenient and efficient work enviroment setup tool for  [ArchLinux](http://xmonad.org/) distribution, based on [Xmonad](http://xmonad.org/) tiling windows manager.
+Env! is a toolkit for configuration of the efficient work enviroment's for  [ArchLinux](http://xmonad.org/) distribution, based on [Xmonad](http://xmonad.org/)  tiling windows manager.

 ## Pre-requirements